 Foreigners from third countries (except some special categories of employees, such as holders of long-term residency permits, students etc.) need one of the following:

-- Work outside employment relationship: Furthermore, an employee may perform work outside employment relationship on the ground of two agreements, i.e., not contracts:
+• Work outside employment relationship: Furthermore, an employee may perform work outside employment relationship on the ground of two specific agreements:

-- Agreement to perform work – the scope of work shall not exceed a maximum of one half of determined weekly working hours (20 hours)
+• Agreement to perform work – the scope of work shall not exceed the maximum of 20 hours per week on average (as one half of the determined weekly working hours

 Taxes on personal income